Harvard, MIT students develop female manikins to make CPR training more inclusive to women

 CAMBRIDGE - There's a group of students at MIT and Harvard banding together to save lives by improving CPR training.

-"There is very little female representation in the curriculum and so we thought we should fix that," MIT student Charles Sloan, a member of LifeSaverHer, told WBZ-TV.
+"There is very little female representation in the curriculum and so we thought we should fix that," MIT student Charles Sloane, a member of LifeSaveHer, told WBZ-TV.
 LifeSaveHer is a company developed by MIT and Harvard undergraduate students, who are also EMTs and CPR instructors, to create female manikin covers that address gender disparities in CPR training.

 Research from the National Institute of Health shows that women are less likely than men to receive bystander CPR.